 I heard laughter ahead and saw the faint glow of a television.
 With literal moments to spare I stepped into the unknown.

 In front of me, sitting around on plastic chairs, was an entire Chinese family eating noodles.
-Their attention left the small TV and all eyes were now firmly on me, the strange white man standing in their living room.
+Their attention left the small TV and all eyes were now firmly on me, the strange caucasian hairy man standing in their living room.

 “Ni hao,” I squeaked out, and their mouths gaped open in disbelief.
 “Toilet?”, I asked pointing at my stomach, and then pointing at my rear end.